How do subject and object complements differ?

 As these examples additionally show, once we remove the bold complement from the clause, the grammar and meaning of the expression becomes broken or incomplete.
 Therefore, and as is the case with most phrase functions in English (except for adverbials), complements can be considered as being mandatory functions within a clause.

 How many types of complement exist?

 There are primary two types of complement in English: subject and object.
-If you’ve taken our short course on subjects and objects, you should already know that:
+If you’ve taken our short reader on subjects and objects, you should already know that:

 - subjects are usually placed before the verb phrase while objects are placed after it

 - subjects are usually the doer of the action of the verb while objects are the receiver

 - both subjects and objects are most commonly made from simple or complex noun phrases